aitoroses/floxide/docs/architecture/adr-process.md

 ## Why Use ADRs?

-ADRs serve several important purposes in the Flowrs project:
+ADRs serve several important purposes in the Floxide project:

 1. **Documentation**: They provide a clear record of architectural decisions.
 2. **Context Preservation**: They capture the context and reasoning behind decisions.
 3. **Knowledge Sharing**: They help new contributors understand the architecture.
 4. **Decision Making**: They provide a structured process for making and reviewing architectural decisions.

-## ADR Process in Flowrs
+## ADR Process in Floxide

-In the Flowrs framework, we follow a specific process for creating and managing ADRs:
+In the Floxide framework, we follow a specific process for creating and managing ADRs:

 ### ADR Creation and Process